dotlang/language/README.md

 - Runtime - use concept of c++ smart ptr to eliminate GC
 - Add native concurrency and communication tools (green thread, channels) and async i/o
 - Introduce caching of function output
-- Versioning, packaging and distribution
+- Build, versioning, packaging and distribution
+- Plugin system to load/unload libraries at runtime
 - Debugger and plugins for Editors

 ## Method call resolution